Specialist Guide

 TL;DR

 UK manufacturing has a structural engineering skills gap.
 Multi-skilled maintenance engineers, PLC-literate automation specialists and shift engineers are among the hardest roles to fill in the country.
-Generalist recruiters don't know the difference between reactive maintenance and planned preventative maintenance — ARG does.
-This guide covers real salary benchmarks, the most in-demand roles, and the hiring challenges that cost UK manufacturers time and money in 2025–2026.
+Generalist recruiters don't know the difference between reactive maintenance and planned preventative maintenance, ARG does.
+This guide covers real salary benchmarks, the most in-demand roles, and the hiring challenges that cost UK manufacturers time and money in 2025 to 2026.

 The UK Industrial Engineering Skills Gap